Azure-Samples/document-intelligence-code-samples/README.md

 | --- | --- | --- | --- |

-- The contents of this folder default to the latest preview version: **v4.0 (2024-02-29-preview)** .
+- The contents of this folder default to the latest preview version: **v4.0 GA** .
 - Select [**v3.1 (2023-07-31-GA)**](../v3.1(2023-07-31-GA))  to view earlier versions.

 ## Table of Contents